Salt Lake Tabernacle organ: Construction

+Renovation

+A major renovation of the Salt Lake Tabernacle took place from 2004-2007.
+During this timeline, the Tabernacle Organ received its first major overhaul.

+The front façade pipes were gilded.
+Much of the organ was disassembled for cleaning and inspection.
+The organ's underground wind lines and air chambers were moved for the seismic upgrades and installation of sub-basement offices.
+The main console, which needed extensive repairs, was replaced with an exact electrified replica, eliminating the latency that was present between the old non-electric console and pipes.
+The organ also received a tune-up, to 440hz, standardizing it to modern concert pitch.

 Uses

 The organ often accompanies the Tabernacle Choir at Temple Square during its weekly radio and television broadcasts of Music and the Spoken Word.
 It also appears in other concerts, recitals, and in recordings.
-Since the 1920s it has been traditional to feature the organ in daily half hour solo recitals at noon.
-During the busy tourist summer season the noon recitals are repeated at 2pm.
+Since the 1920s it has been traditional to feature the organ in daily half-hour solo recitals at noon.
+During the busy tourist summer season the noon recitals are repeated at 2 pm.
 The Church of Jesus Christ of Latter-day Saints used the organ to accompany music for its biannual general conferences until April 2000, when the church opened its newly constructed Conference Center across the street to the north, which has its own 7708-pipe organ.

 Apart from its use by organists of the Tabernacle Choir, guest artists are often invited to perform on the instrument, including Dame Gillian Weir (2007), John Weaver (2007) and Felix Hell (2008).
 During the COVID-19 pandemic the organ was highlighted in the online series “Piping Up: Organ Concerts at Temple Square" featuring organists streamed on YouTube.

 The first recordings of the organ were made by Tabernacle organist John J. McClellan for the Columbia Graphophone Company in 1910 and are the first commercially released recordings of a pipe organ.
 Many recordings featuring the tabernacle organists and choir have been made over subsequent years and are readily available.
 In 2020, the organ was used as a graphic element of the new Tabernacle Choir logo identity.